RustFields/rustfields.github.io/implementation/implementation-details.md

 ### Type Classes
 A type class is an abstract, parameterized type that lets you add new behavior to any closed data type without using sub-typing.
 This concept can be useful for:
 - Expressing how a type you don’t own—from the standard library or a third-party library—conforms to such behavior
-- Expressing such a behavior for multiple types without involving sub-typing relationships between those types
+- Expressing such behavior for multiple types without involving sub-typing relationships between those types

 Here's an example of a type class used inside ScaFi-fields: